mailbots/mailbots/README.md

 When a user loads the extension settings page on gopher.email, this handler responds with a [JSON form schema](https://mozilla-services.github.io/react-jsonschema-form/) to render a settings form and pre-populate it with values.

-A Gopher skill can render its own settings form, or even multiple settings forms.
-Unlike the other handlers, every instance of this handler is called so that all settings forms are rendered.
+A Gopher skill can render its own settings pages.
+Unlike the other handlers, every instance of this handler is called.
+All settings pages are rendered.

 The first parameter is the `namespace` for the data stored in `extension.stored_data`.
+This is also used in the URL on the settings page so it can be linked to directly.

 The second param is a function that is passed 3 arguments: